Truth be told, are your listening skills really as good as you think?

 What Is Real Listening?

-Real listening isn’t just about someone’s voice, but it is about where you’re fully present, showing your concern.
+Real listening isn’t just about hearing someone’s voice, but it is about being fully present and expressing your genuine concern.

 Listening v/s Hearing

 People often confuse these two words.
 Hearing is a physical activity.
-Many times, it is a sound for us.
-It doesn’t give the meaning to what we have heard.
+Often, it is just background sound without meaning.

-While listening is a skill.
-Listening allows us to analyze what the other person is saying.
+Listening, on the other hand, is a skill allows us to analyze what the other person is saying.

 It’s like the difference between skimming a WhatsApp forward and actually reading a friend’s message.